open-telemetry/oteps/text/0148-sampling-probability.md

 integer number in the range [0, +Inf).
 This is a conceptually easy way to understand sampling because larger numbers mean greater representivity.

+Note that it is possible, given this description, to produce adjusted counts that are not integers.
+Adjusted counts are an approximatation, and the expected value of an integer can be a fractional count.
+Floating-point adjusted counts can be avoided with the use of integer-reciprocal inclusion probabilities.

 #### Encoding inclusion probability